kilipan/nasin-toki/README.md

 Examples:
 `jan ni li pona tawa mi: ona li mama e kasi` - "People who care for plants are good to me."
 `soweli li lukin e waso ni: ona li tawa lon ma kasi` - "The animal watches birds that fly through the forest."

+## ordinals
+In toki pona, numbers higher than a few are intentionally *very* hard to express.
+For ordinal numbers, just attach the pseudo-particle `nanpa` and then a number.
+Using `nanpa` as an ordinal marker, it has a built-in `pi`, so you don't need to add that.

+Examples:
+`sina jan nanpa wan lon tomo ni` - "You are the first person in this building."
+`ilo nanpa wan li pona. ilo nanpa tu li pona ala` - "The first tool is good.
+The second tool isn't."

+## comparisons
+For comparatives, there are multiple possible constructions.
+It is easiest to learn by example:
+`jan Ipe li suli. jan Sunsi li lili` - "Sunsi is smaller than Ipe."
+`tomo mi la tomo sina li loje mute` - "Your house is more red than mine."

+Superlatives can be expressed with the ordinal `nanpa wan` ("first"):
+`pona la toki ni li nanpa wan` - "When it comes to goodness, this language is the best."

 # in-depth
 This section provides more detailed info on how to use and not to use specific words and constructions.